The Lib

 Home Office:

 Identity fraud is on the increase.
-As well as causing great distress to the victims, it costs the UK economy millions of pounds each year (
+As well as causing great distress to the victims, it costs the UK economy millions of pounds each year (show me some facts and figures on identity theft and fraud).

 Criminals can copy personal information (from a bank statement, for example) or steal or forge the documents – such as utility bills – we currently use to prove identity.